kimjoar/ttm4130/Sammendrag.markdown

 Be familiar with the Intelligent Network architecture
 -----------------------------------------------------

+* The term Intelligent Networks (IN) is used to describe an architectural concept which is intended to be applicable to all telecommunications networks and aims to ease the introduction and management of new services.
+* With IN technology it is possible to introduce new services rapidly without affecting the available services.
+IN defines a large set of standards that describe the interfaces between different network control points.
+With only specifying the interfaces IN makes it possible for vendor systems to provide with different products and, of course, for operators to use any of these products in their network configuration.
 * The Intelligent Network is a network architecture intended both for fixed as well as mobile telecom networks.
 It allows operators to differentiate themselves by providing value-added services in addition to the standard telecom services such as PSTN, ISDN and GSM services on mobile phones.
 * In IN, the intelligence is provided by network nodes owned by telecom operators, as opposed to solutions based on intelligence in the telephone equipment, or in Internet servers provided by any part.
 * IN is based on the Signaling System #7 (SS7) protocol between telephone network switching centers and other network nodes owned by network operators.